FelixKD/Project-cArDorm/README.md

 # Description
-cArDorm is SQL project that I made in 3rd semester.
+cArDorm is SQL project that I made in 3rd semester @rhe-naldy.

 ## 1.